JSSatorres/gifhty/README.md

 # Gifty

-Gifty is a monorepo project that contains both a back-end and front-end.
-It is built with React, Redux, Bootstrap, Firebase, Formik, Node, Express and Mongoose.
+Gifty is a monorepo project that contains both a back-end and front-end. front-end is built with React, Redux, Bootstrap, Firebase and Formik. back-end is built Node, Express, Mongoose and MongoDb .

 ## Features
 * User authentication with Firebase